Katoemma/airtable_crud/README.md

    - **Parameters**:
      - `your_table_name`: The name of the table you want to fetch records from.
      - `view` (optional): The view within the table to fetch records from.
 Defaults to `'Grid view'`.
+     - `fields`(optional): The fields within the table to be included in the response.
-   - **Usage**: Use this method when you need to retrieve all records, possibly with a specific view that may have filters or sorting applied.
+   - **Usage**: Use this method when you need to retrieve all records, possibly with a specific view that may have filters or sorting applied and if you want to fetch only specific fields.
    - **Example**:

      ```dart
-     final records = await airtableCrud.fetchRecords('Contacts', view: 'All Contacts');
+     final records = await airtableCrud.fetchRecords('Contacts', view: 'All Contacts',field:['firstName','lastName', 'Phone', 'Email']);
      ```

 4. **Fetch Records with Filter**: